GabrielCastroV/todo-list-fullstack/README.md

 1. Sign up using your name, email and password.

-2. Verify your account checking your email.
+2. Verify your account by checking your email.

-3. Login
+3. Login.

 > [!NOTE]